microsoft/industry/healthcare/solutions/healthcareApis/readme.md

 ![healthApi](./images/setup1.png)

 * Enable FHIR Service.
 Select whether FHIR should be created or not.
-By selecting yes, additional parameters are required.
+By selecting yes, additional parameters will be required.

 * FHIR service name.
 Provide a unique name for the FHIR service name, that will also be used to construct the service endpoint name for your FHIR service.